jwulf/joshwulf.com/content/blog/2020/02/refining-method-signature.md

 _Always_ write the best code possible _at the time you write it_ - while knowing full well that you will have to refactor it later.
 You are introducing enough technical debt with your keyboard with every line of clean code that you write.
 You can't afford to add this as well.

 Most of the scratch code you write will go nowhere, and you won't experience the full impact of sloppy coding practices.
-It's easy to write and throw away thousands of lines of code, and go: "_What's the big deal?"
+It's easy to write and throw away thousands of lines of code, and go: "_What's the big deal?_"

  However, the code that _does_ survive will cost you.
 You should write every line of code as if you have to maintain it for ten years, as a discipline.